Bukolaropo/LITA-CAPSTONE-PROJECT/README.md

 The primary source of data used is Salesdata.csv tahat was provided by Incubator Hub.

 ## Tools Used
+- Microsoft Excel [download here] (https.//www.microsoft.com)
+  1. for data cleaning
-- Microsoft Excel for data cleaning, analysis and visualisation
+  2. for analysis and
+  3. for visualisation
 - SQL - Structured Query Language for Querying of Data
 - GitHub for Portfoli Building